DistributedProofreaders/guiguts-py/README.md

     c.
 Type `guiguts` or `~/.local/bin/guiguts` to run GG2.

 ### Linux

+Python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.

 1. `apt-get update`
 2. `apt-get install -y python3 python3-pip python3-tk idle-python3.12`